 Terme di Caracalla

 One of the most visited museums after the Vatican’s, it was initially commissioned by the Roman emperor Hadrian as a mausoleum for himself and his family.
 The building was later used by the popes as a fortress and castle.

 To me one of the best places to be during sunset.
 A tip for photographers, during summer, stay after closure and wait at the central gate for dusk, you will have the best perspective of St. Peter’s dome. (second picture here below) Click here for more pictures.

-One of the 7 hills on which Rome was founded where now are located a few interesting sites, the Basilica of Santa Sabina, the Giardino degli Aranci, and the so popular keyhole through which you can see St. Peter’s dome.
+One of the 7 hills on which Rome was founded where now are located a few interesting sites, the Basilica of Santa Sabina, the Giardino Degli Aranci, and the so popular keyhole through which you can see St. Peter’s dome.

 The center of the aristocratic Rome where the top luxury branded Via Condotti and Via Vittorio Veneto lead to.
-You cannot avoid walking by and climb up the stairs to TRINITA’ DEI MONTI, another awesome spot for sunset.
+You cannot avoid walking by and climbing up the stairs to TRINITA’ DEI MONTI, another awesome spot for sunset.

 Unfortunately, the picture doesn’t give it justice.
 But trust me, just go in the morning and evening and you won’t be disappointed.